Exploring Efficient Asymmetric Blind-Spots for Self-Supervised Denoising in Real-World Scenarios: Experiments

 \subsection{Experimental Configurations}

-\paragraph{Implementation Details.} We adapt Laine's UNet-like BSN~\cite{Laine2019} as our network.
-We set $k=7$ and $k=1$ for training and inference, respectively.
-The input images are cropped into $128 \times 128$ patches with a batch size of 8.
-The network is optimized with an Adam optimizers with a learning rate of $2\times10^{-4}$ and $[\beta_1, \beta_2]$ of $[0.9, 0.999]$.
-We train the network for 60k iterations, and the learning rate is half-decayed per 10k iterations.
-For blind-spot self ensemble, we choose to average $k\in{ \{0,1,3,5\} }$.
-All experiments are finished on an Nvidia RTX 3080.

-\textbf{Real-World Datasets.} We train and evaluate our method on two well-known real-world image denoising datasets, Smartphone Image Denoising Dataset \textbf{(SIDD)}~\cite{SIDD} and Darmstadt Noise Dataset\textbf{ (DND)}~\cite{DND}.
+\textbf{Real-World Datasets.} We conduct experiments on two real-world image denoising datasets, SIDD~\cite{SIDD} and DND~\cite{DND}.
 SIDD-Medium training dataset consists of 320 clean-noisy pairs captured under various scenes and illuminations.
-Note that the SIDD online benchmark website is not accessible, so we adopt the SIDD validation dataset, containing 1280 noisy patches with a size of $256\times256$ for validation and performance evaluation.
+The SIDD validation dataset contains 1280 noisy patches with a size of $256\times256$ for performance evaluation.
 DND benchmark consists of 50 noisy images captured with consumer-grade cameras of various sensor sizes and does not provide clean images.
 DND dataset is captured under normal lighting conditions compared to the SIDD dataset, and therefore presenting less noise.
-We adopt widely-used peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) metrics to evaluate our method.
+We adopt PSNR and SSIM metrics to evaluate our method.
+We set $k_a=9$ and $k_b=3$ for training and inference, respectively.
+For multi teacher distillation, we sample blind-spots from $Ks\in{ \{0,1,3,5,7,9,11\} }$.
+More implementation details can be found in supplementary materials.